pzwiernik/sta437/README.md

 4. Advanced Dependency Analysis
   - How do time-varying dependencies between companies evolve? (e.g., using copulas to measure joint risk behavior)
   - Can we model the spillover effect—how risk changes in one company affect others?

+## Appendix: Report Structure and Guidelines for the Final Project

+This appendix provides guidelines on how to structure your final project report.
+While the project remains open-ended, following this structure will help ensure a clear and well-organized submission.

+### 1. Introduction
+- Motivation: Why is this dataset interesting for you?
+What makes it suitable for multivariate analysis
+-	Research Question: What are you trying to uncover in the data?
+If you follow a guiding question, state it here.
+-	Brief Summary of Methods: Mention which multivariate methods you expect to use and why.
+-	Background (Optional): If applicable, briefly mention any relevant literature, prior knowledge, or similar analyses.

+### 2. Data and Preprocessing
+- Description of the Dataset: Provide basic summary statistics and visualizations of the dataset.
+- Include summary tables and histograms/boxplots where relevant.
+- Handling of Missing Data: Describe any missing values and the steps taken to address them.
+- Transformations: Mention if any transformations (e.g., normalization, log-scaling) were applied.

+ ### 3. Methodology
+ Describe the multivariate methods used and justify their relevance to your research question.

+ ### 4. Results
+- Data Summaries: Present key findings from visualizations and descriptive statistics.
+- Interpretation of Findings.
+- How do the results answer your research question?
+Were the results expected or surprising?